 The basics of wearable technology localization start with translating strings to their appropriate language.
 On a phone application, translation needs to be carefully done to avoid truncation.
 Spacing and length of words and characters vary between languages.
 More care and attention is needed for wearable technology localization, as there are more limitations.

-An iPhone 6 screen is 5.5”, an Apple Watch’s screen is 1.5” to 1.65”.
+Most phone screens are between 5 and 6.5 inches.
+A smartwatch screen is typically between 1.5 and 1.65”.
 Less screen real estate means less space for text, and now the application is being localized to both the new language, and specifically adjusted for the screen size.

 The change in screen size makes truncation a more important topic, and leads to changing how words is used to communicate similar ideas from the smartphone app to the smartwatch app.